-Notwithstanding above, in absence of any other internationally recognized energy efficiency matrix EEOI is continued to be used as a measure for GHG reduction for individual vessels after establishing Baseline EEOI (Loaded voyages) values for the vessels based on one or two years of operations.
-The reduction targets are set based on operating profiles of individual vessels.
+Notwithstanding above, in absence of any other internationally recognized energy efficiency matrix EEOI is continued to be used as a measure for GHG reduction target and further reduction target of 2.5% for biennial 2016-2017 has been set against Base year EEOI (Loaded) values for those ships which have met the targets for the remaining vessels original targets have been kept unchanged.

 G E Shipping is committed on continuous improvement in energy saving and reduction of GHG emission from ships.
 Towards this end we as a leading stakeholder actively contribute in development of international regulatory regimes and guidelines related to reduction of GHG emission from international shipping at Marine Environment Protection Committee of International Maritime Organization.
+It is currently participating in Working Group on "Further Technical and Operational Measures for Enhancing the Energy Efficiency of International Shipping", "Correspondence Group on Data Collection System" and "Correspondence Group on EEDI Review".